Skip to content

-Are you encountering internet connection issues or facing trouble accessing certain websites?
-It may be due to a corrupted DNS cache or dumping of DNS in your Windows PC.
-In this tutorial, we’ll discuss 4 methods to flush or clear the DNS cache in Windows 11 and 10.
-Before getting into the various ways you can flush the DNS cache in Windows, let’s learn what DNS is and how it works.
+Are you encountering internet connection issues or facing trouble accessing a website?
+It may be due to DNS corruption or dumping in your Windows PC.
+In this tutorial, we’ll discuss 6 methods to flush or clear the DNS cache in Windows 11 and 10.
+Before we dig into the various ways to flush the DNS cache, let’s learn what it is and how it works.

 So, why and when do we need to clear the DNS cache?
-Well, there can be many answers to this question but the most common reasons to clear DNS Cache are:
+There can be many answers to this question but the most common reasons are:

-• The DNS cache has corrupted or it’s out of date.
+• The cache has corrupted or it’s out of date.

-• If a website has moved to a different server and it’s not loading properly for you, flushing the DNS can fix it.
+• If a website has moved to a different server and it’s not loading properly.

 • Clearing the DNS can also fix the “404 Page Not Found” error in some cases.

-• You want to make sure that you’re seeing the most up-to-date version of a website.
+• If you want to view the most up-to-date version of a website.

 If you’re having trouble connecting to a website or service, one of the first things you can do is flush your DNS cache.
-This will reset your DNS information and fetch new data from the server.
-Here are 5 methods to clear the DNS cache in Windows 10 and 11.
+This will reset your saved information and fetch new data from the server.

 If you want to clear your DNS cache on Windows, you can do so by using the Command Prompt.
-This method is quick and easy, and it will usually clear any DNS issues that you may be having.
-To flush your DNS cache using the Command Prompt, follow these steps:
+Follow these steps:

-3. When the DNS cache is cleared, you’ll get the following output in the CMD window.
+3. When the DNS record is cleared, you’ll get the following output in the CMD window.

 Successfully flushed the DNS Resolver Cache.

-There are a lot of simple and complicated tasks that you can do using Windows PowerShell commands.
-You can also clear the DNS cache in Windows 10 and 11 using a command in PowerShell.
+You can also clear the DNS record in Windows 10 and 11 using a PowerShell command.

 2. Type or paste the following command in the PowerShell window.